valtech/TalangHT21_TDD/README.md

   * `./run_minicover.sh`

 ## The assignment
 You are to implement FizzBuzz using TDD methodology.
+If you are unfamiliar with FizzBuzz, here is an explanation: https://en.wikipedia.org/wiki/Fizz_buzz

 The rules are:
 * You have to write the test first using the Red-Green-Refactor process